Oneo64/Starlattice/Media/DontTellMomImGoingToAshunzaria.md

 #### 3
  - In the evening, I'll wash the clothes, fuck this war,
  - It smells like sweat, the boys are sleeping, it was a hard fight.
- - Curse the war[^3], the bastard, crying and screaming,
+ - Curse the war[^4], the bastard, crying and screaming,
  - Just don't tell mon I'm going to Ashunzaria.
- - Curse the war[^3], the bastard, crying and screaming,
+ - Curse the war, the bastard, crying and screaming,
  - Just don't tell mon I'm going to Ashunzaria.

 #### 4